A dump backup writes file system data from disk to tape using a predefined process.

 |5||Data ONTAP writes the ACL information (if applicable) to tape.|

 The dump backup names each Snapshot copy it creates as snapshot_for_backup.n, where n is an integer starting at 0.
 Each time the dump backup creates a Snapshot copy, it increments the integer by 1.
-The resets the integer to 0 when it is rebooted.
+The storage system resets the integer to 0 when it is rebooted.
 After the backup operation is completed, the dump engine deletes this Snapshot copy.

 When Data ONTAP performs multiple dump backups simultaneously, the dump engine creates multiple Snapshot copies.
 For example, if Data ONTAP is running two dump backups simultaneously, you find the following Snapshot copies in the volumes from which data is being backed up: snapshot_for_backup.0 and snapshot_for_backup.1